paritytech/parity-bitcoin/README.md

 #### Install C and C++ compilers

-You will need the cc and gcc compilers to build some of the dependencies
+You will need the cc and gcc compilers to build some of the dependencies.

 ```
 sudo apt-get update